 Pre-processing of the data

-Prior to analysis, the data acquired had to be corrected for luminance artefacts.
-We did this by averaging frame numbers 3 to 16 across 50 for each stimulus condition (between 1200 and 6800 ms) and dividing by the average of the first frame across 50 trials.
+Prior to the analysis, the data acquired had to be corrected for luminance artefacts.
+We did this by averaging frame numbers 3 to 16 from all the 50 trials for each stimulus condition (between 1200 and 6800 ms) and dividing it by the average of the first frame across 50 trials.
 These frames were chosen as the signal from OI when using the 630 nm light is biphasic (see figure 3).
 The initial signal first dips below the baseline and then increases later, peaking at approximately 5 s after the stimulus was presented.
-This is generally consistent with the time course of the de-oxyhaemoglobin concentrations (Malonek and Grinvald, 1996).
+This is generally consistent with the time-course of the de-oxyhaemoglobin concentration (Malonek and Grinvald, 1996).
 To account for the illumination effects, the first frame subtraction method was employed to create a differential map.
 In this method, the blank was taken as the first frame and the activity of all other frames are calculated as the difference of the frame from the ‘blank’ frame.
 This division by the blank is equivalent to subtracting and dividing by the blank since the optical imaging signal is relatively small (see Pouratian & Toga, 2002).